Read the procedure below to learn about each step of a typical visit in PCC EHR.

 The Visit Summary includes everything that happened today, along with an immunization record and other key patient information.

-Optional: Click “Bill Visit” and Send Procedures and Diagnoses to Partner
+Optional: Click “Bill Visit” and Make Diagnoses and Procedures Ready For Billing

 Click on the “Bill” button at the bottom of the screen to review diagnoses and procedures and select additional items on PCC EHR’s electronic encounter form.